Written by: Andriy Gaydaychuk RDA

 Orthodontic assistants, like dental assistants, support the orthodontic team in a variety of tasks.
 They work in a fast-paced, team-oriented environment with a hard-working team of other dental professionals.
 If you’re quick on your feet, enjoy a social environment, and like working on a team, then a career in orthodontic assistant may be the right job for you!

 In this guide, you’ll find answers to all your questions on the job of orthodontic assistant: salary, job outlook, work environment, how to find a job, and more.
 Read on for more information on this challenging and rewarding job.

 The Bureau of Labor Statistics (BLS), a data analysis group run by the U.S. government, doesn’t aggregate separate data for orthodontic assistants but includes it in data about dental assistants, which are trained and licensed the same way but don’t work in dedicated orthodontist offices.

 The BLS reports that in 2018, dental assistants earned a median salary of $40,080.
 Top earners can earn as much as $56,930, while the lowest-paid dental assistants earn $27,980.
 Glassdoor, which looks at salaries and wages by profession, does have information about orthodontic assistants: according to Glassdoor, orthodontic assistants make an average salary of $37,727 per year.

 Orthodontic assistants perform a wide variety of roles, based on their specific training/certification, the needs of the office, and the certification requirements of the state of employment.

 Different states have different licensing requirements for certain aspects of the orthodontic assistant role: this includes operating x-ray equipment and processing radiographs, applying sealants and fluoride treatments, and assisting in procedures.

 - Assisting in infection control

-- Assisting dentist or dental professional in procedures, and handling any emergencies
+- Assisting dentist or dental professional in procedures, and handling

 - Taking and managing patient records